Monday, September 8, 2025

 How this differs from Plot is that a scenario might have one outcome or another be more or less likely to occur as a result of the initial setup (in a “doomed last stand” kind of deal, the player or players doing the last stand are generally expected to lose eventually) however it usually does not care for specific outcomes happening or not happening.
 That contrasts it with a plot-focused adventure, which often needs specific narrative beats to occur so that the plot can progress without having to result to that most dreaded of term “railroading”, in which the referee simply forcibly drags the characters onto the next step of the plot, regardless of whether that makes any sense in the situation or not.

-You can’t really railroad a Scenario, because if the conflict already has a 100% certain outcome, then that conflict is not barely gameable, and therefore simply unsuited for being used to prepare a gaming session.
+You can’t really railroad a Scenario, because if the conflict already has a 100% certain outcome, then that conflict is not really gameable, and therefore simply unsuited for being used to prepare a gaming session.

 Obvious Example: The party and their allies must defeat an imposing Big Evil Enemy.
 They know the broad parameters of where that Big Evil Enemy is, and the focus of the game is resolving that conflict one way or another.
 Once the Big Evil Enemy is defeated, or defeats the players, or any other potential resolution to the conflict has occurred, the scenario is complete and finished.